connorsullivan-cyber/connorsullivan-cyber/README.md

 <h2>About me:</h2>

-- I am an eight year film industry professional working on a career change into cybersecurity!
-I completed my Google Cybersecurity Professional certificate a couple months ago and I just completed my CompTIA Security + certification!
+I am an eight year film industry professional working on a career change into cybersecurity!
+I completed my Google Cybersecurity Professional certificate a couple months ago and I just completed my CompTIA Security+ certification!
 I've spent hundreds of hours on TryHackMe developing technical skills, making it into the top 1% of rooms completed.
-I am a dedicated worker, quick learner, and love to learn.
+Over the years I have developed an eye for detail, a passion to continuously learn more, and the ability to creatively solve problems and adapt quickly in changing environments.